 However, because this breed is a mix, there are no guarantees as to what they are going to look like, and as this breed is relatively new descriptions are of first-generation Pomskies and by far from definitive.
 So be prepared for slight deviations.
 The appearance of this pup is what’s made it one of the most sought after Pomeranian mixes today.

 Coat & Colors

 The Pomeranian Husky mix can be a wider variety of colors because of how their parent breeds look.
 This means they can be all-white with blue eyes, dark grey with brown eyes, or even red, and anything in between.
 Generally speaking though, they will have some combination of the coat colors that are more common between the two breeds.
 This means it’s highly likely that your pup will end up with some variation of white, black and grey.

 A Husky and a Pomeranian – how is this possible I hear you ask?!
 Well yes, they do need a little bit of help in that department; these little guys are always bred by artificial insemination otherwise it would be unsuccessful and very unsafe.
-The mother of the Pomsky is always the Husky and the father always the Pomeranian.
+The mother is always the Siberian Husky and the father always the Pomeranian.

 Because there are also very few registered breeders then it is almost certain that you will have to travel to find your canine friend.
 Some breeders will ship the pups to you, but more often than not a reputable breeder will require you to meet them in person.
 Don’t be put off by this though, this is a good sign that your pup has been well looked after!